 Acquiring signatures would take time, assuming a majority was possible at all.
 One by one he passed the blank membership cards out to his colleagues at Walt Disney Productions, and low-level artists unhappy with their contracts and craving job security began signing up.
-Those that came back with a signature he forwarded to Sorrell and Screen Cartoonists Guild president Bill Littlejohn.
+The cards that came back with signatures he forwarded to Sorrell and Screen Cartoonists Guild president Bill Littlejohn.

 Every cartoon studio had its own unit at the Guild, and Hilberman became Secretary of the Disney unit.
 Art Babbitt was the Disney unit’s chairman.